Can Money Buy Happiness? It Pays for Pedicures, Not Peace of Mind!

 So, what exactly can this key unlock?
 Here’s what you can buy with money:

-Whether it’s a cooking class, a photography workshop, or a Master’s degree, money provides the ticket to enrich your skills and feed your soul.
+• Education and Personal Growth—Whether it’s a cooking class, a photography workshop, or a Master’s degree, money provides the ticket to enriching your skills and feeding your soul.

 These aren’t frivolous expenditures but strategic investments in your life happiness portfolio.
 While a shoe-shopping spree can give you a temporary high, these thoughtful expenses are the long-term stocks and bonds in your happiness investment account.